-Introduce students to the set of photographs they will study, but provide minimal contextual information - noting that the photos were taken in different classrooms in the United States.
-If you want digital images, the photos can be found online using the links in the text set.
+Introduce students to the set of historical photographs they will study, but provide minimal contextual information, only noting that the photos were taken during the Civil War.
+If you want digital images, the two photos can be found online, using the links provided in the text set.

-(Note: this activity can be done using a printed copy of the visual image(s), a projection in the room, or on computers, allowing students literally to zoom closer and note specific details.)
+(Note: this activity can be done using a printed copy of the visual image(s), a projection in the room, or on computers, allowing students to zoom closer and note specific details.)
+As a class, brainstorm what students think the visual images show-who, what, where when, etc.